mel-tse/JS-basics/README.md

 <b>Diary of a junior dev on furlough</b>

 Hello, my name is Mel.
 I'm currently living in lockdown under laws enforced by the UK government.
 To keep my life as normal as possible.
 I am upskilling in JS.
-By the end of this lock down, I aim to have improved my understanding of the language.
+By the end of this lock down, I aim to have improved my understanding of the language, and built my first thing (not sure what its going to be yet) using a fancy JS framework.

 If anyone wants to contribute or work on a project with me.
 Contact me on twitter @mel_codes